-Incremental costs for this measure reflect the cost for a HERS Rater to conduct onsite verification of proper refrigerant charge.
-Costs are presented in Table 110.
+Incremental costs for this measure reflect the cost for the mechanical contractor to document verification of proper refrigerant charge in the Certificate of Installation.
+Costs are presented in Table 116.
 It is the installing contractor's responsibility to ensure that the system is properly charged meeting manufacturer's installation guidelines; therefore, there is no material or labor incremental cost for the mechanical contractor's scope of work for this measure.
+The only additional work required is completion of the Certificate of Installation which the Statewide CASE Team estimated to be a quarter of an hour of additional labor.
+The hourly rate of \$137 is based on RS Means' hourly rate with overhead and profit for sheet metal workers and applying a population weighted average of the California City Cost Indices (Means 2020).